 She spent a gap year studying Spanish, ballet, and working with Asia Society Philippines on projects involving Asia-Pacific Economic Cooperation forums and transparency in Philippine elections.
 Her most recent efforts are focused on setting up the first center for eating disorders in the country.

 Mara intends to study political science and journalism and to use the opportunities available to her through HYSP in preparation for a career as a public servant in her home country.
 In addition to the opportunities available to her with the HYSP, Mara is currently pursuing a degree in Economics and French with a minor in International Development Studies in the hopes of pursuing a career in foreign service and policy.

 - Hometown: Meknes, Morocco

 At the age of 16, Achraf co-founded Youth 4 Community Development, an NGO that seeks to empower youth and create responsible citizens of Morocco by offering guidance and support.
-The activities of the organization range from providing academic orientation services to organizing personal development workshops to projects such as Operation Classroom In-need, a student-to-student initiative that seeks to provide school supplies and better learning conditions to rural Moroccan schools.
-In his first year at ALA, he also founded BEAM, a student enterprise focused on renewable energy research as a means of solving the issue of lighting in Africa.
+In his first year at ALA, he also founded BEAM, a student enterprise focused on renewable energy research as a means of solving the issue of access to energy in Africa.

 In high school, Achraf served as a columnist for Africa Youth Journal, and was actively involved in the International Relations Council.
 While working at the Notre Dame Deloitte Center for Ethical Leadership, Achraf participated in the development and deployment of a new strategy for the center, and contributed to various research projects in terms of collection, analysis, and management of data and research literature.